NormLorenz/react-expenses/APPLICATION.md

 * new text size for menu - w3-almost-medium - DONE
 * fixtures - update summary count for charities - DONE
 * use placeholders throughout - DONE
+* combine PropertyDisplay and CategoryDisplay with MyDisplay - DONE
+* add a taxYear search key to donations in firebase - DONE
+* componentWillReceiveProps test for isLoaded - DONE

 ### in-flight